 Our group riding system includes a lead rider, a sweep rider and a support bus that accompanies the group at all times, provides refreshment stops and advances to points of navigational difficulty as required.
 Ride from the Escaleras de Jaruco Park (a Natural Protected Landscape) north to the towns of Hershey and Santa Cruz with elevated views of the north coast enroute.
 Some of the plants in the park include male cedar, mahogany, white quava, cigua, caisimón, white oak, and a local shiny-leafed poison ivy plant called “guao”.
 Among the endemic species are the manuí spur, guairaje, Cuban platanillo, cat’s tai, walnut and more.
 Near our stop at El Árabe you can appreciate the Orchid Tree (Bauhinia), curujeyes, ferns, epiphytes and many other species.
 Our ride ends with lunch in Guanabo beach at El Piccolo, a paladar restaurant where wood-fired brick oven pizza’s the specialty.
 They feature a small-scale urban agriculture project with sale of fruit, vegetables, in-house cured meats, plus a fowl/small animal collection.

 Guanabo or Santa Maria beach time can be provided.
 Dune protection programs are in place here; climate change regulations and enforcement regarding coastal reconstruction limitations will eventually change the face of the community.
-Continue into Havana for a panoramic city orientation by bus before cleaning up for your farewell dinner tonight at El Ajiaco, a Cuban specialty restaurant in the fishing village of Cojimar.
+Continue into Havana for a panoramic city orientation by bus before cleaning up for your dinner tonight at 5 Esquinas Trattoria, one of our favorite Italian spots for alfresco dining close to the hotel.